sukhmand/internationary/README.md

 ## Research

-To better identify the problem we conducted user research through surveys and interviews with international students.
+To better identify the problem, we conducted user research through surveys and interviews with international students.
 Literature review was done to better understand the issues faced and market research was done to identify any existing solutions.

 We conducted a survey for international students where the central question we asked were -